 Again, we will be using the same example and will be trying to write 27° C, this time using the Symbol Tab in Microsoft Word.

-2. Write the number 27 and place your cursor where you want to insert the ° degree symbol (See image in step 4 below)
+1. First, write the number 27 and place your cursor where you want to insert the ° degree symbol (See image in step 3 below)

-4. Look for the Symbol Tab at the far right hand side of your screen and click on it.
-(See image below)
+3. Next, look for the Symbol Tab (far right hand side of your screen) and click on it.

-5. Choose ° degree symbol from the drop down list of symbols and special characters (See image above)
+4. Select the ° degree symbol from the drop down list of symbols and special characters.

 Which method do you think is easier?
 In our view accessing symbols and special characters from the built-in Word library will save you the trouble of remembering codes.